junweihsu/TRACE/README.md

 | `-nb`   | `4 4 4`         | Number of sub-boxes in `x y z` (default: box length / 1.2 nm, rounded) |
 | `-nt`   | `8`             | Number of threads to use (default: `1`) |

+> 💡 **Note:** To better utilize CPU resources, especially when near 100% utilization is desired, instead of using -nt, the trajectory can be segmented into multiple parts, with each segment assigned to a different CPU instance.
+The results can then be merged afterward (see Section 5 of the Supporting Information in our manuscript).

 ## 5. Output Files and Analysis

 TRACE generates **9 output files** in the current working directory.